-From March 11 to April 10 this year, Muslims in Singapore observe the month of Ramadan.
-It is the most sacred month of the Islamic calendar and is about more than just abstaining from food and drink from dawn till dusk.
-During the holy month, Muslims take the opportunity to self-reflect, repent and purify the soul by practising charitable deeds and acts of compassion, while also refraining from negative thoughts and bad habits.
+From March 1 to 30, 2025, Muslims in Singapore observe the month of Ramadan.
+It is considered the most sacred month of the Islamic calendar, and represents more than just a period of abstaining from food and drink.
+During Ramadan, Muslims take the opportunity to self-reflect, repent and purify the soul by practising charitable deeds and acts of compassion, while also refraining from negative thoughts and bad habits.

-Since many families rely on Halal delivery services, do that note that your orders might take a longer time to come during peak periods from 6pm to 7pm.
+Since many families rely on Halal delivery services, do that note that delivery orders might take a longer time to come during peak periods from 6pm to 7pm.
 A large number of delivery riders are Muslim too and need to break their fast after sunset.
-So do show a little compassion and understanding if your deliveries take a longer time to arrive.
+So, do show a little compassion if your deliveries take a longer time to arrive.
+You can also provide snacks and drinks for the riders so they can break fast on the road if needed.

 Other Ramadan activities